 When did mediocre leadership skills become the goal of personal and professional achievement?

-In ‘In Search of Excellence’ , Thomas Peters relates a story where he was working with some executive clients on becoming excellent.
+In ‘In Search of Excellence,’ Thomas Peters relates a story where he worked with some executive clients to become excellent.

 There’s a slogan for your company, “We’re no worse than our competition!”